Toronto protest against vaccine mandates takes over some downtown streets

 The man was arrested for assault with a weapon, administering a noxious substance (smoke bomb), and public mischief, police said.

-The protest later moved north at the intersection of Bloor Street West and Avenue Road, where a large volume of trucks and demonstrators blocked the road.
+The protest later moved north at the intersection of Bloor Street West and Avenue Road.
+Hundreds of demonstrators and several trucks blocked the road for hours.

-The blockade slowed down Peel paramedics, police said, warning protesters to let emergency vehicles through.
+At one point, police said the blockade slowed down Peel paramedics, prompting them to issue a warning to protesters to let emergency vehicles through the intersection.

 "This is unacceptable and will not be tolerated," police tweeted.
 There are also two fire stations in that area and police said they were concerned that the fire trucks may not be able to leave if needed.

-In an update Saturday afternoon, Toronto police Staff Supt.
-Lauren Pogue said the protest has relatively been "peaceful."
+Toronto police Staff Supt.
+Lauren Pogue said the protest had been relatively "peaceful."

-"We still do have a very large Toronto police presence in the core and this is to ensure public safety, that our community has unimpeded emergency vehicle access, and also to minimize disruption to the residents and businesses in the area," Pogue told CP24.

 "Our plans are fluid.
 We're dynamic.
-I can tell you that we're there to ensure that everyone remains safe and that and that includes our police officers who are on the ground."
+I can tell you that we're there to ensure that everyone remains safe and that and that includes our police officers who are on the ground," Pogue said.

+She noted that in addition to the one arrest, police are also investigating an incident at the intersection involving a local resident and a trucker.

+"I believe it was an interaction, you know, frustration just from what's going on from the people that are trying to go about their lives in that area -- the noise and the congestion," she said.

+Around 7 p.m., police began clearing the remaining protesters and trucks that had blocked the intersection for hours.
+The intersection later reopened to traffic.

+As for the other road closures, Pogue said they will remain in effect and police presence will remain in the downtown core throughout the weekend.

-Widespread traffic delays in the downtown area were also reported Saturday as a result of the protest and the number of road closures.
+Widespread traffic delays in the downtown area were reported Saturday due to the protest and the number of road blockades.

+"We will continue to assess throughout the weekend and do our best to open those areas up to the public, to the residents of those areas and businesses so they can get back to some normalcy," Pogue said.

 "We're assessing things as we go and we'll certainly look to open up things when it's safe to do so," Pogue said.

-She added that there have been no issues reported at Hospital Row, saying hospital workers, patients and others trying to access the facilities have been able to do so.
+She added there were disruptions reported at Hospital Row, saying that hospital workers, patients and others trying to access the facilities have been able to do so.

 Toronto Mayor John Tory released a statement late Saturday afternoon and said he is thankful that the protest has been peaceful and kept away from downtown hospitals.